karma v1.0

 Replication

 Karma supports asynchronous master-to-slave replication.
-A slave can bootstrap from master snapshots and then poll WAL entries.
+A slave bootstraps from master snapshots and then polls WAL entries.

 bin/karma \